Albert-Gao/veasy/README.md

 A high level abstraction of what you need to do would be:

 1. Write your schema
-2. Define the look of your field item according to its status: `ok`, `error`, `normal`
+2. Define the look of your field item for 3 status (You just need to change its CSS class, according to the following string value):
+ - `ok`: validation pass and value is not empty,
+ - `error`: validation error,
+ - `normal`: empty, haven't touched by the user.
+3. Bind the state by yourself or use `<EasyV>` wrapper to auto binding
-3. Let `easyV` knows your rule and add a wrapper component, then everything happens automatically :)
+4. Then everything happens automatically :)

 ### Step by step